gutuJosh/bancomail-cold-email-platform/README.md

 5. **View Statistics**

-   - Go to the Campaigns page and click the "Stats" button inside campaign box with status "SEND", to see campaign performance
+   - Go to the Campaigns page and click the "Stats" button inside campaign box with status "COMPLEATED", to see campaign performance
    - Monitor open rates, reply rates, and bounce rates

 6. **Inbox**